-(1) a deficiency of the preceding year;

-(2) any catastrophic event outside the control of the governing body such as a natural disaster, severe weather event, act of God, or act of terrorism, fire, war, or riot;

-(3) compliance with a court order or decree;
+- (1) a deficiency of the preceding year; - (2) any catastrophic event outside the control of the governing body such as a natural disaster, severe weather event, act of God, or act of terrorism, fire, war, or riot; - (3) compliance with a court order or decree; - (4) taxpayer closure due to circumstances outside the control of the governing body that decreases by ten percent or more the amount of revenue payable to the taxing jurisdiction in the preceding year; or - (5) compliance with a regulation promulgated or statute enacted by the federal or state government after the ratification date of Act 388 for which an appropriation or a method for obtaining an appropriation is not provided by the federal or state government.

-(4) taxpayer closure due to circumstances outside the control of the governing body that decreases by ten percent or more the amount of revenue payable to the taxing jurisdiction in the preceding year; or year plus (2) the Average CPI Increase plus (3) the operating millage increase allowed by operating of clauses (1) and (2), but not imposed, for the three property tax years preceding the year to which the current limit applies, and (c) may by a two-thirds vote of the members of the local governing body increase Operating Millage above the limits described in (2) in response to the following limited events: (A) the deficiency, if any, of the preceding year; (B) any catastrophic event outside the control of the local governing body; (C) compliance with a court order or decree; (D) taxpayer closure due to circumstances outside the control of the local governing body that decreases by ten percent or more the amount of revenue payable to the taxing jurisdiction in the preceding year; or (E) compliance with a regulation promulgated or statute enacted by the federal or state government after January 1, 2007, for which an appropriation or a method for obtaining an appropriation is not provided by the federal or state government.
+After giving effect to the amendments in Act No. 388 and the 2011 Amendments, the local governing body (a) may no longer override the Operating Millage rate increase limitation, except as described herein, (b) may increase the Operating Millage from a previous year (beginning in 2007) by an amount equal to (1) the percentage increase in population of the governmental unit during such previous year plus (2) the Average CPI Increase plus (3) the operating millage increase allowed by operating of clauses (1) and (2), but not imposed, for the three property tax years preceding the year to which the current limit applies, and (c) may by a two-thirds vote of the members of the local governing body increase Operating Millage above the limits described in (2) in response to the following limited events: (A) the deficiency, if any, of the preceding year; (B) any catastrophic event outside the control of the local governing body; (C) compliance with a court order or decree; (D) taxpayer closure due to circumstances outside the control of the local governing body that decreases by ten percent or more the amount of revenue payable to the taxing jurisdiction in the preceding year; or (E) compliance with a regulation promulgated or statute enacted by the federal or state government after January 1, 2007, for which an appropriation or a method for obtaining an appropriation is not provided by the federal or state government.
 The limitation on Operating Millage increases does not affect millage that is levied to pay bonded indebtedness or payments for real property purchased using a lease-purchase agreement or used to maintain a reserve account.